openedx/edx-platform/docs/course_authors/source/create_new_course.rst

 .. image:: Images/image157.png

 You can use static pages for a syllabus, grading policy, course handouts, or any other purpose.

+.. note:: The Course Info, Discussion, Wiki, and Progress pages are displayed to students by default.
+You cannot delete these pages.

 To create a static page: